redphoenix-05/Numerical-Lab-Assignment/README.md

 ---

-## Matrix Inversion

-This program finds the inverse of any n x n singular matrix using the Jordan elimination method and row echelon form.

-1. The program first takes input `n` and creates an n x 2n matrix using a vector.
-The first `n` columns are initialized with the user's given matrix, and the next `n` columns are initialized with an identity matrix.

-2. It checks if any row has `0` as a pivot element.
-If so, it swaps with another row.
-If no swapping is possible and the pivot element is still zero, the matrix is singular, and the inverse is not possible.
-The program exits.

-3. It transforms the n x n lower triangular matrix to 0 while performing operations on the entire n x 2n matrix.
-Then it passes the whole matrix to the `jordanEli()` function to perform the same operations on the upper triangular matrix.

-4. Now, the matrix from the nth column to 2n-th column represents the inverse matrix, which is printed.

----

 ## LU Factorization Method

 This method solves a system of linear equations for 2, 3, and 4 variables.
 Since LU factorization operates on constant time, the equations are hardcoded without loops.